kadaradam/react-memory-game/README.md

 Architecture:

+-   Node v18 - JS runtime environment
--   PNPM - For the blazingly fast package managing experience 🔥
+-   PNPM v8.0 - For the blazingly fast package managing experience 🔥
 -   Vite - For building the frontend application and firing up an ultra fast development server 🔥
 -   React - Frontend framework
 -   Redux - To manage application state across all components